 When Earth Day rolls around, we usually think about the basics: planting a few saplings, ditching plastic straws, or cleaning up a local park.
 These things matter, of course.
 But there’s a new player on the field that’s changing the game entirely.
 Today, ai for environmental science is acting as a massive force multiplier, giving researchers and students the kind of speed and precision that used to be the stuff of science fiction.

-We’re in the middle of an "AI Learning Revolution."
+Artificial intelligence is changing how students learn.
 For students, this means the field is shifting.
-It’s no longer just about observing nature from a distance—it’s about becoming a data-driven powerhouse.
+It is no longer just about observing nature from a distance.
+It is about developing strong data skills.

 The Intersection of Earth Day and Artificial Intelligence